lorenaruiz01/simple-js-app/README.md

 ## To Do:
 1. Add [esc] key close event to listItem event listener
 2. Add 'back to top' button with HTML, CSS, and JS
+3. Add cache code to loadList function (or loadDetails function?)